Developing the seabed: resource extraction and energy development at sea

 The Nord Stream Baltic pipeline and underwater cultural heritage

-There is a general public support, also among policy makers, for a stronger protection of the cultural heritage of the Swedish EEZ, especially since many shipwrecks has proven stunningly well preserved and scientifically valuable.
+There is general public support, as well as support among policy makers, for stronger protection of the cultural heritage of the Swedish EEZ, especially since many shipwrecks has proven stunningly well preserved and scientifically valuable.
 This, in combination with the unclear legal scope of heritage protection within the EEZ, and activities that may threaten the cultural heritage has resulted in management practices that are new and different to practices in the Swedish territorial waters.

 The significance and contribution of marine aggregates